GitPurr/.github/profile/README.md

 # Benefits

-- **Catnip Thursdays** - Every Thursday, the office will provide a special treat of catnip for employees to enjoy.
+- **Catnip Thursdays** - Every Thursday, the office will provide a special treat of catnip for members to enjoy.
 Participation is optional but highly recommended for stress relief.
 - **Laser Pointer Training** - Employees will be trained on how to effectively use laser pointers to motivate and engage their feline coworkers.
 Pointing skills are essential for meetings and presentations

 # Office Rules